Infinite measure mixing for some mechanical systems: Abstract results

 $T$ satisfies a {\em shifted mixing local limit theorem at scale $L_n$} if there is a sequence $D_n\in \reals^d$ and a continuous function $\fp$ satisfying \eqref{P-Prob}, such that for each $\phi_1, \phi_2\in C(M)$ for each $\mathbb Z^d$-valued sequence $z_n^0$ such that $\dfrac{z_n^0-D_n}{L_n}\to 0,$ and for each $K < \infty$, \eqref{EqMixLLT} holds. \end{defn}

-We remark that the MLLT implies the following useful {\em a priori} bound: if $\phi_1, \phi_2$ are bounded functions then
+We remark that the MLLT implies the following useful {\em a priori} bound: if $\phi_1, \phi_2$ are { bounded} functions, then

-Now a standard approximation argument shows that the convergence in \eqref{EqMixLLT} is uniform for $\phi_1, \phi_2$ in a compact subset of $C(M).$ The same remark applies to all variants of the MLLT considered in this paper, i.e. to the shifted MLLT, the AMLLT and to condition (M4) (the last two are to be defined later).
+Now a standard approximation argument shows that the convergence in \eqref{EqMixLLT} is uniform for $\phi_1, \phi_2$ in a compact subset of $C(M)$ {(w.r.t. the $C^0$ topology).} The same remark applies to all variants of the MLLT considered in this paper, i.e. to the shifted MLLT, the AMLLT and condition (M4) (the last two are to be defined later).